debanjanh5402/FoxLiSimulator_COIL_systems/README.md

 # GUI_FoxLi_Simulation_of_COIL_Unstable_Resonator
-This Python GUI simulates unstable resonators using the Fox-Li method for COIL systems.
-It features real-time visualisation of the beam's intensity and phase profiles, with options to choose simulation parameters, misalign the mirrors and load an experimental gain profile.
-It concludes with a far-field analysis to ensure output beam quality.
+A Python-based graphical user interface (GUI) that uses the Fox-Li method to simulate unstable resonators for COIL systems and displays the intensity and phase profiles of the beams in real time as the iteration goes on.
+Choose simulation parameters, misalign mirrors, load an experimental gain profile, and perform far-field analysis to assure output beam quality.